Maximum rectilinear convex subsets: Some notation and definitions

-where $\overline{Q_i(p)}$ denotes the closure of~$Q_i(p)$.
-The elements of $P$ that belong to the boundary of $M_i(P)$, are called the (rectilinear) $i$-{\em extremal} points of $P$ (see Figure~\ref{fig:Mi}).
+\begin{definition} Given a point set $P$ in the plane, the elements of $P$ that belong to the boundary of $M_i(P)$, are called the (rectilinear) $i$-{\em extremal} points of $P$ (see Figure~\ref{fig:Mi}). \end{definition}

 Note that the $i$-extremal points of $P$ are the vertices of a $i$-staircase connecting all of them.
 This $i$-staircase, that we call the {\em $i$-staircase associated with $P$}, is the part of the boundary of $M_i(P)$ that connects all the $i$-extremal points of $P$ (see Figure~\ref{fig:Mi}).
-For every $J\subseteq\{1,2,3,4\}$, we say that $p\in P$ is \emph{$J$-extremal} if $p$ is $j$-extremal for every $j\in J$.
-The \emph{rectilinear convex hull} of $P$ is the set\footnote{The notation $\mathcal{RH}(P)$ is also used for the rectilinear convex hull~\cite{alegria2017}. }